alexbfree/thesis/src/chapter-4.md

 Ultimately an open and respectful approach is not just rooted in decency but in practicality as a co-operative family is easier to support: _"Because if someone is feeling judged or stressed or angry or whatever, then they can stop the conversation"_ [Parent, CQ5].
 It can also help with accountability and accuracy:

-_"There was a time where I was at the doctors' and they asked how many units of alcohol I drank, and I said, probably about three bottles a week, at the time, not any more but later on [the support worker] pulled me up on it and they had it down as three bottles a day.
+_"There was a time where I was at the doctors' and they asked how many units of alcohol I drank, and I said, probably about three bottles a week, at the time, not any more but later on [the support worker] pulled me up on it and they had it down [in the data record] as three bottles a day.
 That could have caused an issue was anyone ever to ask."_ [Parent, CQ7]

 (C) Explain how data will be used and shared.